 The program emphasizes analytical training in financial economics and quantitative methods and equips students to conduct original research on important problems that are of interest to both academics and practitioners in the field of finance.

 Our faculty members are active researchers who publish regularly in scholarly finance journals.
-Many have served in editorial positions with prominent journals and are widely recognized for their empirical research in the areas of corporate finance and investments.
+Many have served in editorial positions with prominent journals and are widely recognized for their research on various important topics in finance.

 Finance PhD Program Coordinator

 Associate Professor Youchang Wu

 The PhD program requirements include courses and a qualifying examination in the major areas of finance, courses in economics and statistics, two research papers, and a thesis.
 Prior to the first term in the program, most students take a short course on the mathematical tools of economic analysis.

 Students are required to take at least two PhD seminar courses in each of the first two years.
 Students who do not have a strong background in finance are also encouraged to take upper-level finance courses in the Master of Science in Finance and MBA programs, such as Concepts of Investments and Advanced Financial Management.
 In addition to courses offered in the finance department, students also take courses and seminars in economics, statistics, econometrics, and accounting.
 Individual programs of study are tailored to students' interests and prior coursework.